 What is heart failure?

-The term ‘heart failure’ is used to describe the signs and symptoms which can happen when the heart muscle is unable to pump as efficiently as normal.
-This can lead to a build up of fluid in the body.
+The term ‘heart failure’ is used to describe the signs and symptoms which can arise when the heart muscle is unable to pump as efficiently as normal.
+A common consequence is a build up of fluid in the body.

-Heart failure is very common and although it is not a curable condition there is medical evidence for the very effective treatments that are available to improve symptoms, improve quality of life and help people live longer.
+Heart failure is very common and although it is not a curable condition there are very effective treatments available to improve symptoms, improve quality of life and help people live longer.

 What causes heart failure?

 There are many causes of heart failure.
 Some of these causes are:

 - previous history of heart attacks